UNHSAILLab/rl_for_theranostics/PRRT_Treatment_Planning_Tutorial.md

 ## Overview of Peptide Receptor Radionuclide Therapy (PRRT)

+/**
+ * Peptide Receptor Radionuclide Therapy (PRRT) is a molecular therapy used for treating neuroendocrine tumors.
+ * It involves targeting tumor cells with peptides that bind to somatostatin receptors, which are often overexpressed in these tumors.
+ */
 Peptide Receptor Radionuclide Therapy (PRRT) is a molecular therapy used for treating neuroendocrine tumors.
 It involves targeting tumor cells with peptides that bind to somatostatin receptors, which are often overexpressed in these tumors.

 ## Radiobiological Concepts